IxI-Enki/PoseUebung-016/diagrams/memento.md

     Originator -- Memento : creates and sets
     Caretaker o-- Memento : manages

-    note for Originator "Responsible for creating a memento with internal state and restoring from it." note for Memento "Stores internal state of Originator.
-Immutable." note for Caretaker "Manages the Memento, doesn't know about the state details."
+    note for Originator "Creating a memento with internal state and restoring from it" note for Memento "Stores state of Originator, Immutable" note for Caretaker "Manages Memento, doesn't know about the state details"
 ```
 ---
 ### <p align="center"> Sequence Diagram </p>